 - Extensive aquaculture – This method requires you to grow fish under natural water such as streams and rivers.

-- Intensive aquaculture – This method requires artificial water to grow fishes, and in this guide, we will dwell more on the Intensive aquaculture as it is more profitable in Nigeria for commercial purpose.
+- Intensive aquaculture – This method requires artificial water to grow fishes, and in this guide, we will dwell more on the Intensive aquaculture as it is more profitable in Nigeria for commercial purposes.

 Most Profitable Fish to Farm